aew2sbee/zenn/books/github-foundations/draft.md

 - [x] A pull request is opened
 - [ ] A change is made to the repository settings
 - [ ] A new vulnerability has been detected in a dependency &gt; This is not a valid event that could trigger a workflow.
-It&#39;s a feature of Dependabot.
+It's a feature of Dependabot.
 - [ ] A new member has been added to the repository

 ### Where can you find publicly available GitHub Actions?